Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Desember 2024 02.20.21 UTC
+- WIB: Senin, 16 Desember 2024 03.26.31 UTC
-- WITA: Senin, 16 Desember 2024 03.20.21 UTC
+- WITA: Senin, 16 Desember 2024 04.26.31 UTC
-- WIT: Senin, 16 Desember 2024 04.20.21 UTC
+- WIT: Senin, 16 Desember 2024 05.26.31 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: funny
+Kategori: motivational